Health care and teenagers

 From the age of 16 years, your child can consent to medical and dental treatment with the same authority as an adult.
-But she doesn’t have an automatic right to refuse medical treatment, particularly life-saving treatment.
+But your child doesn’t have an automatic right to refuse medical treatment, particularly life-saving treatment.

 As a parent, you have rights in relation to your child’s treatment.
 Parents or health professionals can mount a legal challenge if a teenage child has refused medical treatment in life-threatening circumstances.

-If the legal position of consent isn’t clear, or if there is a dispute about treatment, the court can make a decision based on the ‘best interests’ of the child.
+If the legal position of consent isn’t clear, or if there’s a dispute about treatment, the court can make a decision based on the best interests of the child.

-In general, when your child is 18 years old he’s considered to have full legal capacity to give consent to and refuse medical treatment.
+In general, when your child is 18 years old they’re considered to have full legal capacity to give consent to and refuse medical treatment.
 If your child can’t make health care decisions, they can have a medical treatment decision maker.
 This might happen if your child has an intellectual or developmental disability.

 Confidentiality means keeping health and personal information private and safe.
 Health information includes things that people and health professionals talk about, and things that professionals write in computer files or on paper, as well as treatment details.

 In most situations, doctors and other health professionals can’t tell anybody else – including you – what your child tells them during a consultation, unless your child says that it’s OK.
 They also can’t tell you the results of any tests your child has.
 Sometimes health professionals ask patients to sign a consent form before they contact or talk with family or other professionals.

-Confidentiality is a legal requirement for doctors and other health professionals but it can be broken.
+Confidentiality is a legal requirement for doctors and other health professionals, but confidentiality may be broken in some circumstances.

-Health professionals can break your child’s confidentiality if they believe that your child is:
+Health professionals may break your child’s confidentiality if they believe that your child is:

-- being harmed, or at risk of being harmed
+- being seriously harmed or at risk of being seriously harmed

-- harming someone else or at risk of harming someone else.
+- seriously harming someone else or at risk of seriously harming someone else.

-Confidentiality might also be broken for legal reasons like a court subpoena or other statutory requirements like child protection.
+Confidentiality may also be broken for legal reasons like a court subpoena or other statutory requirements like child protection.
 This would only happen in very serious cases.

-Your child can take responsibility for her health care by:
+Your child can take responsibility for their own health care by:

-- answering questions and giving information about her health in an open and honest way
+- answering questions and giving information about their health in an open and honest way

-- letting health professionals know about changed circumstances that might put her health care at risk
+- letting health professionals know about changes in their health or circumstances that might put their health care at risk

-- letting health professionals know if she decides to change or stop treatment
+- letting health professionals know if they decide to change or stop treatment

 - respecting health care staff and other people using services, and thinking about other people’s rights and needs

-- taking an active part in her health care decisions and asking questions if she’s not sure about what’s happening to her
+- taking an active part in their health care decisions and asking questions if they’re not sure about what’s happening to them

-- speaking up when she’s not happy about the care she’s getting so that issues can be dealt with quickly and fairly.
+- speaking up when they’re not happy about the care they’re getting so that issues can be dealt with quickly and fairly

 Health records and sharing information